boleroemoji/boleroemoji/README.md

 # 📖 About Me

 I'm a MSc.
-In Data Science and it's Applications candidate at the University of Essex with a passion for numbers, gaming, music and sports.
+In Data Science and it's Applications candidate at the University of Essex with a passion for numbers, gaming, music, sports and sustainability.